Whitehead Lectures, Harvard, 2023:

 • Mind, Matter, and Metabolism.
-About materialism, living systems, and the evolution of subjective experience.
-The link above goes to the version given as a talk at the NYU Modern Philosophy Conference in 2014.
+The link goes to the version given as a talk at the NYU Modern Philosophy Conference in 2014.
 That paper has been split into two.
 An article based on the first half is now in the Journal of Philosophy.
 A preprint is here.

 • Individuality, Subjectivity, and Minimal Cognition.
 This one connects to questions in the philosophy of biology.